Best cat carriers for air travel

 Practical Summary

-- Choose soft-sided for in-cabin, hard-sided for checked baggage.
+- Soft-sided for in-cabin, hard-sided for cargo, no exceptions

 Written by Vladys Z. — App developer and professional chef.
 Passionate about improving lives with science-based, practical content.
 Follow me on YouTube.